syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Line.md

 ### Enable Marker

 A marker, also known as a symbol, is used to determine or highlight the position of the data point.
-To give marker support in the series, set the ShowMarkers property to true.
-The default value of ShowMarkers property is false.
+To enable markers in the series, set the [ShowMarkers]() property to true.

 {% tabs %}